quadratic-bit/dataflow/README.md

 ## License

-This project is published under MIT license.
+This project is released under the GPLv3 license, which you can find in the file [LICENSE](LICENSE).